Mike McCarley: Beijing 2008

 In August 2008, McCarley was promoted to senior vice president following NBC's coverage of the Beijing Olympics.
 On all 17 nights of the games, NBC had more viewers than ABC, CBS, and FOX combined.
 The Beijing Games became the most watched U.S. television event of all time, with 215 million viewers.

 Vancouver 2010

 The Vancouver Winter Olympics was the second most-watched Winter Olympics in history with 190 million viewers, following the "tabloid-fueled" 1994 Lillehammer Games and the only show to ever beat American Idol in ratings.

 Accomplishments

 McCarley was named to the elite Sports Business Journal "40 under 40" Hall of Fame in 2013 after selections in 2009, and 2010.

-In 2012, following his first year as president of Golf Channel and the first of several years when the channel was the fastest growing network on American television, he was named Sports Network Executive of the Year by Cynopsis Sports.
+In 2012, he was named Sports Network Executive of the Year by Cynopsis Sports, noting that in his first year he'd led The Golf Channel to the most-watched year of its 17-year history in 2011 and the first of several years when the channel was the fastest growing network on American television.
 McCarley is regularly listed as one of the most powerful people in golf.
 Multichannel News named him one of the "Forty Under 40" in 2013 and CableFAX has named him one of its Top 100 power players for cable programming since 2012.